perfectsense/travis-s3-deploy/README.md

   - git clone https://github.com/perfectsense/travis-s3-deploy.git && travis-s3-deploy/deploy.sh
 ```

-Note that any of the above environment variables can be set in Travis, and do not need to be included in your .travis.yml. `AWS_ACCESS_KEY_ID` and `AWS_ACCESS_SECRET_KEY` should always be set to your S3 bucket credentials as environment variables in Travis, not this file.
+Note that any of the above environment variables can be set in Travis, and do not need to be included in your .travis.yml. `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` should always be set to your S3 bucket credentials as environment variables in Travis, not this file.